 He sensed more Emeralds were down on the platform under the one he was currently standing on.
-It looked like one the bigger asteroids around the ARK, but the part facing him looked like it had been under some kind of mining operation.
-A wide bowl was carved into the rock, surrounded by a man-made barricade on the edge.
+It looked like one of the bigger asteroids synchronized around the ARK, but the part facing him looked like it had been subject to some kind of mining operation.
+A wide bowl was carved into the rock, surrounded by a man-made barricade around the edge.
 In addition to the numerous structures suspended in the air above it there was an endless hail of meteors plummeting towards the ground.

 Not the safest place to look.
 Not that he had a choice.

 The gravity was so weak on his current perch he could jump right off of it and glide to the next destination with relative ease.
 It was hard to breathe but the maneuverability was a blessing.
 Some fancy flying was in order to switch from the field pulling him towards the smaller asteroid to that of the one below.

 It was strange to be gliding horizontally one moment and then, without changing direction, fall straight down nose first.
 He had a healthier amount of oxygen in his lungs now and a more level head, so he adjusted much faster.
 Dropping with the meteor shower brought him closer to the odd construction site.